dani-beltran/my-deno-api-sandbox/README.md

 ```
 OPTIONS
  -d        Run it in development mode.
-It runs a watcher and doesnt check
+It runs a watcher and doesn't check
            typings for faster reloading.
  -u        Update locked dependencies before running the server.
  -l        Run linter before running the server.